7h30th3r0n3/Evil-M5Project/README.md

    - [Arduino Board Setup](https://docs.m5stack.com/en/arduino/arduino_board)
    - [Arduino Library Installation](https://docs.m5stack.com/en/arduino/arduino_library)
 4. Ensure the ESP32 and M5Stack board definitions are installed. **Note:** Errors occur with ESP32 version `3.0.0-alpha3` for no M5stack devices.
 Please use M5stack board with ESP32 version `2.1.4` and below.
 5. Place the necessary SD file content at the root of SD card.
-(This is needed to access the `IMG` startup and `sites` folder).
+(This is needed to access the `IMG` startup and `sites` folder). ⚠️ the SD-Card-Folder files now need to be in a folder named evil at root of the sd card ⚠️
 6. (Optional) Edit theme.ini on the SD card to customize your device's color theme.
 (Only supported for cardputer, other devices to be implemented later)
 7. Ensure to run the script in `utilities/deauth_prerequisites` to bypass the ESP32 firmware.
 8. Add libraries for BadUSB functionality.
 See `utilities/Bad_Usb_Lib/README.md`